 In his June 2010 budget George Osborne took this change a considerable step further, making clear that he wanted to move to a full territorial basis for UK corporation tax .
-This means that UK companies would not be taxed on their dividends from their UK subsidiaries they would also not be taxed on the profits of their overseas branches and not taxed, as far as possible, on the income of their tax haven subsidiaries unless those subsidiaries blatantly removed income from the UK tax net (but with the tax net of all other countries being explicitly ignored for this purpose).
+This means that UK companies would not be taxed on their dividends received from their non-UK subsidiaries; they would also not be taxed on the profits of their overseas branches and would not be taxed, as far as possible, on the income of their tax haven subsidiaries unless those subsidiaries were seen to be blatantly shifting income from the UK.
 Again the message could not have been clearer: George Osborne was allowing UK multinational corporations unfettered use of tax havens with the explicit aim of reducing their tax bills and with minimal questions to be asked about their doing so.

-No cost was forecast for this change in policy in 2010, but in the 2011 budget statement an estimate of £945 million by the tax year 2015–16 was given.
+No cost was forecast for this change in policy in 2010, but in the 2011 budget statement an estimate of £945 million a year by the tax year 2015–16 was given.
 Some challenged this estimate.
-The charity Action Aid, for example, suggested that the estimate excluded the loss to developing countries as a result of UK multinational corporations now being encouraged by the tax system to abuse the transfer pricing rules to shift profits into tax havens, knowing that those profits would not now be taxed again when sent on to the UK.
+The charity Action Aid, for example, suggested that the estimate excluded the loss to developing countries as a result of UK multinational corporations now being encouraged by the tax system to manipulate the transfer pricing rules to shift profits into tax havens, knowing that those profits would not now be taxed again when sent on to the UK.
 It estimated that the resulting loss to developing countries might be £4 billion a year.

 No one can be sure if this estimate is accurate.
 What do know is that in its pursuit of what the current government calls its goal of creating ‘the most competitive corporate tax regime in the G20’ it has radically reformed the whole basis on which UK corporation tax is charged.
 As Richard Brookes of Private Eye, a former tax inspector with HMRC, said in evidence to the House of Commons Treasury Committee in January 2011,